allegro/mesos-executor/README.md

 so service process may be still running when executor finishes.
 To clean up executor and launched tasks properly use [pid isolator][10].

-Requires `pgrep -g` to be available on the machine.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for more details and code of conduct.